How to Engrave a Necklace Yourself – 5 Easy Methods

 Disadvantages:

-• Limited to soft or coated materials; not suitable for hard metals.
+• Limited to soft or coated materials; not suitable for hard metals

-💡 Cricut Maker is best suited for:
+💡 A Cricut Maker is Best Suited for:

 • Leather pendants with personalized designs